 The Disneyland Paris version of Space Mountain is almost universally agreed upon to be the best version of this Disney Mountain in all of the theme parks worldwide.

-It was the first rollercoaster to feature on board music, the speakers in the back drowning out the noises of the track and the screams of fellow passengers making for an even more epic experience!
+It was the first roller coaster to feature on board music, the speakers in the back drowning out the noises of the track and the screams of fellow passengers making for an even more epic experience!
 The original Space Mountain in Disney World only got this feature in it’s 2009 refurbishment.
+Disneyland Paris was definitely a pioneer with the technology for Space Mountain.

 Space Mountain Mission II is a Fast Pass ride, so anyone who can grab one to dodge the 45-60 minute queues should do so!
-A thrilling, colourful, brief, yet memorable experience for anyone who dares step aboard!
+A thrilling, colorful, brief, yet memorable experience for anyone who dares step aboard this thrill ride.

 Located in Adventureland, Pirates of the Caribbean is an indoor log flume attraction through a vast world of 18-19th century style pirate life.
 This has always been a popular ride and is even more so now since the success of the Pirates of the Caribbean movies.